Foraging for Wild Edibles and Herbs:

 Text and photography by Juliet Blankespoor

-The following article is a sneak peek into our 375-hour Online Foraging Course: Edible and Medicinal Wild Herbs, which begins in early 2018!
-This groundbreaking program is shaping up to be THE most comprehensive online course on the topic of harvesting wild medicinals and edible weeds.
+The following article is a sneak peek into our 375-hour Online Foraging Course: Edible and Medicinal Wild Herbs.
 The course begins with the basic ground rules of foraging safety and ethics, and then moves on to botany and plant identification.
 Before you know it, you’ll have the skills and confidence to safely identify and harvest wild plants.

 You’ll befriend THE most common edible and medicinal wayside plants, including dandelion, stinging nettles, violet, yarrow, burdock, rose, goldenrod, and many others.
 The printable manual is hundreds of pages long and filled with close-up photos for identification, medicinal uses, and loads of easy-to-follow recipes.
 In fact, most of our plant profiles contain more detail than you’ll find in any book on wild foods and herbs.